danvergara/dblab/README.md

 Enter previous flags every time is tedious, so `dblab` provides a couple of flags to help with it: `--config` and `--cfg-name`.

 `dblab` is going to look for a file called `.dblab.yaml`.
 For now, the only two places where you can drop a config file are $HOME ($HOME/.dblab.yaml) and the current directory where you run the command line tool.
 If you want to use this feature, `--config` is mandatory and `--cfg-name` may be omitted.
 The config file can store one or multiple database connection sections under the `database` field. `database` is an array, previously was an object only able to store a single connection section at a time.
 We strongly encourgae you to adopt the new format as of `v0.18.0`. `--cfg-name` takes the name of the desired database section to connect with.
 It can be omitted and its default values will be the first item on the array.
+As of `v0.21.0`, ssl connections options are supported in the config file.

 ```sh
 # default: test